 Well, that’s what they think.
 But I disagree.
 Right after the movie, I just wanted to be in Bangkok.
 I’ve been there before, got drunk, got into a little trouble with the folks at Patpong, and enjoyed every minute I had in one of the most interesting cities of South East Asia.

-In a land where one can get arrested by simply posting an online link of a banned publication (I don’t need to elaborate on this), it is quite surprising that something as wild and smutty as The Hangover Part 2 could actually pass the Thailand film board and gain permission to shoot on different locations.
+In a land where one can get arrested by simply posting an online link of a banned publication (I don’t need to elaborate on this), it is quite surprising that something as wild and smutty as The Hangover Part 2 could actually pass the Thailand film board and gain permission to shoot at different locations.
 The Bangkok Post critic asked if the people behind the film board are no longer perturbed by drug-dealing monkeys and ladyboy nudity.
 I cannot speak for the TAT.
 But, corruption, drugs, prostitution, crime and violence exist in every country, not just in Thailand.
 Besides, do you really think a peaceful place exists here on earth?
 It probably does if you’re thinking of Aokigahara.

 Negative elements may mirror one side of a city like Bangkok, but it cannot speak for an entire nation like Thailand.
 Bangkok, however, is still a beautiful city despite a few abrasions that are no longer alien to the rest of the capital cities of the world.